Mauritz A. Hallgren

 Mauritz Alfred Hallgren (June 18, 1899 – November 10, 1956) was an American journalist, editor, and author.
 Hallgren is remembered as a leading liberal public intellectual of the 1930s, writing extensively on current affairs for The Nation magazine.

 Biography

 Early years

-Mauritz A. Hallgren was born in Chicago, Illinois to Swedish immigrant parents.
+Hallgren was born in Chicago, Illinois, to Swedish immigrant parents.

 Career

 During the first half of the 1930s Hallgren was a frequent contributor to The Nation magazine, contributing articles on domestic and international affairs and reviewing non-fiction books.
 In 1934, Hallgren left The Nation to take a post on the staff of the Baltimore Sun.

 As an active opponent of fascism and supporter of loyalists to the Spanish Republic in the Spanish Civil War, Hallgren was a member of the Communist Party USA-sponsored League of American Writers and a signer of the organization's 1939 convention call.

 In January 1937, Hallgren made headlines by publicly resigning as a member of the American Committee for the Defense of Leon Trotsky, an organization of leading intellectuals which took testimony to test the veracity of political charges made against Leon Trotsky as part of the Great Purges in the Soviet Union.
 Hallgren charged that the committee had "become an instrument of the Trotskyists for political intervention against the Soviet Union."
 Hallgren's resignation letter to the Committee's secretary, Felix Morrow, was later published as a 1 cent pamphlet by the Communist Party's International Publishers in 1937.